 - Are under orders to isolate or quarantine for COVID-19

 - Have symptoms of or tested positive for COVID-19

 - Are caring for a someone who has COVID-19 or COVID-19 symptoms

 - Are caring for a child whose school or child care center closed due to COVID-19 precautions

-While The Law Offices of Richard C. McConathy are abiding by all local, state, and federal regulations regarding COVID-19, we remain committed to helping citizens of Tarrant County handle their legal matters.
+While The Law Offices of Richard C. McConathy are abiding by all local, state, and federal regulations regarding COVID-19, we remain committed to helping the citizens of Tarrant County handle their legal matters.
 If you or someone you know may be seeking out legal advice or representation during this time, you may be unsure of how to get in touch with a lawyer.

 Our law firm can still be reached via phone or e-mail.
 We understand that even though so many parts of the world are on lockdown during this pandemic, life will continue to happen to many of us.
 You never know when you may need a defense attorney, and our law firm wants to be there if you are facing legal troubles during this outbreak.
-For more information on how we can help, contact us at 817-422-5350.
-You can also click here to contact us; simply fill out the online contact form, and a member of our team will get back with you shortly.
+For more information on how we can help, contact us at (817) 422-5350.
+You can also click here to contact us; simply fill out the online contact form, and a member of our team will get back to you shortly.